nilavra/vizwiz-captions/README.md

 VizWiz Captions Evaluation
 ===================

+### Update 2020-02-27:
+Thank you for your interest in VizWiz captions.
+Active development and maintenance responsibilities of this project has been transferred.
+Please visit [this repository](https://github.com/Yinan-Zhao/vizwiz-caption) to obtain the latest codes, and for your queries about this project.

 Code for the VizWiz API and evaluation of generated captions.

 ### [View the tutorial Jupyter Notebook](demo_vizwiz_caption_evaluation.ipynb).